Üzgünüz, bu sayfadaki içerik seçtiğiniz dilde mevcut değil.

 (also DNS-based load balancing)

-DNS load balancing happens when you configure a certain domain in your Domain Name System (DNS) to distribute client requests across a group of servers instead of one.
+DNS load balancing is a method of distributing client requests across multiple servers by configuring a domain in the DNS, enhancing performance and reliability.
 The domain you’re configuring can correspond to a mail system, a website, a print server, and many other services that use the internet to function.

 DNS load balancing types